Last chance to save Kyoto deal at climate talks

 DURBAN Almost 200 nations began global climate talks on Monday with time running out to save the Kyoto Protocol aimed at cutting the greenhouse gas emissions scientists blame for rising sea levels, intense storms, drought and crop failures.

-Countries have been at loggerheads for years and hopes are slim of any major progress, despite increasingly dire warnings from climate scientists.
-Diplomats also wonder whether host South Africa is up to the challenge of brokering the tough negotiations that run until December 9 in Durban.

-Poor nations say wealthy countries got rich using coal, oil and gas and they must be allowed to develop their way out of poverty.
-The developed nations say big developing economies, such as China, India and Brazil, must submit to emissions targets if the world has any chance of halting dangerous climate change.
+Poor nations say wealthy countries became rich using coal, oil and gas and that they must be allowed to burn fossil fuels to escape poverty.
+Rich nations say major developing economies, such as China, India and Brazil, must submit to emissions cuts if the world has any chance of halting dangerous climate change.

 It said an 80 percent rise in global energy demand was set to raise carbon dioxide (Co2) emissions by 70 percent by 2050 and transport emissions were expected to double, due in part to a surge in demand for cars in developing nations.

+E.U. climate negotiator Artur Runge-Metzger told a news conference unless progress was made: "(People) will just lose confidence in this travelling circus.
+How high must the water get in these conference places before the negotiators start deciding?"

+Flash flooding from heavy rain killed at least six people in Durban the night before the talks opened.

-The Kyoto Protocol commits most developed nations to legally binding targets to cut emissions of planet-warming greenhouse gases.
+The Kyoto Protocol commits most developed nations to legally binding targets to cut greenhouse gas emissions.
 The talks in Durban are the last chance to set another round of targets before the first stage of the protocol ends in 2012.

 "It may seem impossible, but you can get it done," Christiana Figueres, executive secretary of the U.N.
 Framework Convention on Climate Change, told delegates.